ramabmtr/asynctask/README.md

 err := asyncTask.Wait() // err == test error
 ```

-If you want to run multiple `asynctask` with same ID, you can set with `SetMultiple()`.
+If you want to run multiple `runner` with same ID, you can set with `SetMultiple()`.

-This suit for calling `asynctask` inside the loop.
+This suit for creating `runner` inside the loop.
 The result will be slice of interface.

 ```go
 asyncTask := asynctask.NewAsyncTaskRunner(context.Background())